 Ensuring that as many people suffering with mesothelioma as possible have access to specialist advice is our first priority.
 Our clients and their families are always dealt with warmly, sensitively and compassionately.
 We treat our clients as we would wish our own family members to be treated in the same circumstances.
-Our real-life experience means we have first-hand experience of how it feels to be on the other side of the relationship with our clients, and this background shapes the way we will approach our work and seek justice for our clients.

 We arrange home visits to see our all clients diagnosed with mesothelioma and (wherever possible) can help you to access early interim compensation payments and benefit entitlements.
 We will also carry out our initial investigations in your claim free of charge and offer free advice and guidance without any obligation to continue.
 Where a legal claim is not possible, but we feel you may be entitled to related government benefits or other alternative payments (for example a war veteran’s pension payment of £140,000), we will nevertheless assist you to make these applications free of charge.

 Our advice will go far beyond making a claim for compensation.
-We will also advise you about related government benefits and schemes, we can sign post you to support groups, medical experts and advise you about possible medical treatments not currently funded by the NHS.
+We will also advise you about related government benefits and schemes, we can signpost you to support groups, medical experts and advise you about possible medical treatments not currently funded by the NHS.

-We work with and support a number of related charities, support groups and medical practitioners.
 It is important to us that solicitors working in this area have good knowledge of and are able to work closely with the other services and professionals needed by our clients.

-In fact, given that many clients are now able to access medical treatments that are not available on the NHS, through their compensation claims, we often work with our clients’ medical teams to facilitate this.
+In fact, given that many clients are now able to access medical treatments that are not available on the NHS, through their compensation claims, we will work with our clients’ medical teams to facilitate this.
 Working this way has never been more important.